Fifth Harmony: Awards and achievements

 All three of the group's studio albums, as well as their extended play charted within the top ten of the US Billboard 200, making them the girl group with the most entries on the chart in the 21st century; they are also tied with Destiny's Child, for the third most top ten entries on the chart by a girl group overall, following behind the Chicks and the Supremes.
 Three members of Fifth Harmony (Camila Cabello, Normani, and Lauren Jauregui) have charted on the Billboard Hot 100 as soloists, which made them the fourth girl group to achieve this.
 Additionally, they are one of three groups to have two soloists (Camila Cabello and Normani) reach number one on the Mainstream Top 40 chart.

-Their biggest hit "Work from Home", became the highest-charting single in the United States and the first top-five entry from an all-female group to chart in ten years since "Buttons" by the Pussycat Dolls, which peaked at number 3.
+Their biggest hit, "Work from Home", became the highest-charting single in the United States and the first top-five entry from an all-female group to chart in ten years since "Buttons" by the Pussycat Dolls, which peaked at number three.
 In 2017, "Work from Home" ranked at number 14 on the list of "100 Greatest Girl Group Songs of All Time: Critics' Picks" by Billboard.
 Rolling Stone named it one of the best songs of the 2010s.
-In 2019, the song was placed fourth on the U.K. Official Charts Company's list of the "top 100 girl band singles of the last 25 years", which was the highest position for an international or American act.
+In 2019, the song was placed fourth on the UK Official Charts Company's list of the "top 100 girl band singles of the last 25 years", which was the highest position for an international or American act.
 The music video for the song was the most watched of 2016 on YouTube.

 Fifth Harmony's single "Worth It", was the first music video by a girl group to surpass one billion views on YouTube.
 It has amassed over two billion views, becoming the group's second music video to achieve this following "Work from Home".